In May 2014, the country rang in a decisive mandate for change. It is

 On the domestic front, Exploration & Production (E&P) spends in

-upstream hydrocarbon segment is expected to sustain during FY14.
+upstream hydrocarbon segment are expected to sustain during FY15.
 The

-Large investments are also expected in cross-country
+processing segment.
+Investments are also expected in cross-country

-In the upstream sector, the Company is equipped to repair, rebuild and
+In the upstream sector, the Company’s capabilities extend to the

-is well placed to leverage its multi- locational Modular
+The business is well placed to leverage its multi- locational Modular

-Fabrication Facilities to respond to global trends towards modularization of
+Fabrication Facilities to respond to global trends towards

-orders.
+presence in select geographies.
 We are increasingly pursuing

 4) Thermal Power -